 Growing an elm tree in your garden is sure to provide cooling shade and unrivaled beauty for decades to come – as long as you care for it properly.
 Follow these tips to ensure your elm tree grows to maturity and becomes a striking feature in your yard.

 Water young elm trees weekly when nature fails to bring rain.
-A good method is to bury the end of a garden hose at the base of the tree and let the water trickle out for about an hour.
+A good method is to place the end of a garden hose at the base of the tree and let the water trickle out for about an hour.
 Once the tree is a few years old, it only needs water during prolonged periods of drought.

 No matter what time of year you plant your elm, wait until the following spring to fertilize with a complete and balanced fertilizer.
 Follow the instructions carefully to avoid over-fertilizing.

-Cutting back dead, damaged and overcrowded branches is important for any tree, but timing is especially important for an elm.
-Because open wounds can attract the elm bark beetle, you should only prune from mid-April to late-July when these beetles aren’t active.
+Cutting back dead, damaged, and overcrowded branches is important for any tree, but timing is especially important for an elm.
+Because open wounds can attract the elm bark beetle, you should only prune from mid-October to mid-March the following year when these beetles aren’t active.